hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Design Decisions

+Since the consensus node does not depend on TSS capabilities, a new `TSS Base Service` will be created in the application to manage state changes and startup behavior.
+The `TSS Base Service` will be responsible for:

+1. Keying the candidate roster with the TSS key material.
+2. On Startup: Determining whether to adopt the candidate roster as the active roster for the platform.

 #### New Address Book Life-Cycle

 The TSS-Ledger-ID proposal modifies the address book and roster lifecycle presented in TSS-Roster as follows:

 1. The `Roster` format does not change.
-2. The app must set the `candidate roster` early enough to allow the nodes to generate the key material for the new roster before the software upgrade.
+2. The app will generate a candidate roster and generate the TSS key material for it before setting it as the next candidate roster in the platform.
-3. If the `candidate roster` does not have enough key material after a software upgrade, it will not replace the `active roster` and remain the candidate roster.
-The platform will continue to attempt to key the candidate roster after software upgrade.
-4. The app must detect whether or not the `candidate roster` became the `active roster`.
+3. The keyed candidate roster is always adopted on software upgrade, consistent with the TSS-Roster proposal.

 ![TSS Roster Lifecycle](./TSS-Roster-Lifecycle.drawio.svg)